codio-content/Linux-File_System_Commands/.guides/content/Removing-empty-directories-e634.md

 __Description:__
 The `rmdir` utility _removes directories'_ entries specified by each argument.

-As the majority of _bash_ commands, `rmdir` arguments are processed in the given order.
+As with the majority of _bash_ commands, `rmdir` arguments are processed in the given order.

 __NOTE__: The `rmdir` works only for __empty directories__.
 |||